Interstate 40 in California: History

 In 1957, the California Department of Highways proposed that the route be numbered as I-30 because of the already existing US 40 in the state.
 However, this was rejected, and, eventually, US 40 was decommissioned in favor of I-80.

 Today, the Needles Freeway replaced the former US 66 across the Mojave Desert.
 As a result, a number of communities along the former route, like Amboy, have become ghost-towns.

-In the early 1960s, a proposal as part of Project Plowshare would have detonated 22 nuclear explosions to excavate a massive roadcut through the Bristol Mountains to accommodate a better alignment of I-40 and a new rail line.
-This proposal was definitively abandoned in 1968.
+In the early 1960s, Project Carryall, a component of Project Plowshare, would have detonated 22 nuclear explosions to excavate a massive roadcut through the Bristol Mountains to accommodate a better alignment of I-40 and a new rail line.
+This proposal was abandoned by the California State Department of Highways in 1968.
+The section between Ludlow and Needles was constructed using conventional explosives and excavation and designed with culverts for migrating Bighorn sheep and water tanks.
+It opened to traffic on April 13, 1973.

-A sign at that start of I-40 in Barstow showing the distance to Wilmington, North Carolina, had been stolen several times.
+A sign at that start of I-40 in Barstow showing the distance to Wilmington, North Carolina, had been stolen multiple times.

 Exit list

 Related routes

 California does not have any auxiliary Interstate Highways associated with I-40.

-There is one I-40 business loop in Needles, providing access to downtown Needles as Broadway (Historic Route 66).
-As such, it also follows the former routing of US 66.
+One business loop of I-40 exists in the state, running through Needles.
+It is also designated as Historic Route 66 since it follows the former routing of US 66.